 MacArthur does not operate a higher-ed-specific program but does award grants to colleges and universities through its major programs.
 The foundation recently restructured, shutting down and phasing out many programs.

 The Mellon Foundation is an iconic funder of higher education in the arts and humanities through fellowships, research grants, and art history and conservation projects.
 Other programs support international higher education and increasing ethnic and racial diversity at the postsecondary level.

 The MetLife Foundation's relatively limited higher ed funding focuses primarily on scholarships, college readiness and success programs, and increasing financial inclusion for low- and middle-income communities.
 It also gives annual awards to individual researchers focused on Alzheimer's disease.

 California Institute of Technology is one of its core investments, but STEM projects at leading universities and research institutes across the country and abroad have found support from the Moore Foundation.

-Mott focuses directly on higher ed through its Success Beyond High School subprogram, but postsecondary institutions can also earn funding through its programs in the environment, civil society, and the area of Flint, Michigan.
+Mott focuses on higher education through its Success Beyond High School subprogram, but postsecondary institutions can also secure funding through its programs in the environment, civil society, and the area of Flint, Michigan.
 Some programs include both a domestic and international focus.